redhat-developer/odo/docs/website/docs/user-guides/advanced/debugging-with-openshift-toolkit.md

 ![Select Debug](../../assets/user-guides/advanced/Select%20Debug%20Session.png)

-2. Debug session should have started successfully at the debug port, in this case, 3000.
+2. Debug session should have started successfully in the container at the debug port, in this case, 5858.
 And you must be looking at the "DEBUG CONSOLE".

 ![Debug session starts](../../assets/user-guides/advanced/Debug%20Session%20Starts.png)